 If you’ve been researching treatments for mental health issues, you may have heard about ketamine therapy.
-This type of therapy has recently gained traction as an alternative treatment for mental health issues like depression and anxiety.
+Psychedelic therapy has recently gained traction as an alternative method that aims to help combat mental health issues like depression and anxiety.

 Eric Miller, MD, wrote regarding this shift, “With the growth of this system has also come the diminishing of both the art of healing, as well as the disempowerment of the key component and true primary healer; the patient.
 The traditional medical model places emphasis on external factors, healthcare practitioners and medications; factors outside of the patient, to bring about change.
 Sadly, traditional medicine’s attempts at evolving, in this professional’s opinion, has resulted in a distancing of one’s self from one’s health.”